adamantii/awesome-objection-lol/README.md

 ##Communities []() =>
 ### Discord
 - [The Entire Circus](https://discord.com/invite/tQGqubBanw) => A discord server about many topics, including objection.lol
 - [The Untitled Courtroom](https://discord.com/invite/aX9Y5g9uwY) => The hub of objection.lol on discord.
+Sylveon joins the server on rare occasions.
 - [Court Order](https://discord.gg/5dMRR37FWt) =>  A community of courtrooms, roleplay, and (like 3 people discussing) technical objectionlol

 ### Wiki